rnsc/srt-server/README.md

 | twitchChat.oauth | you can get an oAuth token from <https://twitchapps.com/tmi/> |
 | twitchChat.adminUsers | list of Twitch chat users in your channel that are considered admins |

+## OBS Confguration

+Make sure you have set up the scenes in OBS with the correct names (LIVE, BRB, LOW, REFRESH).
+Tweak the scenes to your taste.
+On the LIVE scene, add a media source with the following properties:

++ Uncheck local file
++ srt://localhost:30000/?streamid=PUBLISHER
++ Input format should be `mpegts`
++ Check the Seekable checkbox

 ## Troubleshooting

 + You can still access the normal srt server without bonding feature using udp port 30000 as a fallback (you'd need to add that to portforwarding though).